-The Diversity in Ownership program was in the planning stages before last fall, when Newsday published the results of its three-year investigation revealing clear patterns of steering and unequal treatment of minority home shoppers on Long Island, N.Y.
+The Inclusive Ownership Program was in the planning stages before last fall, when Newsday published the results of its three-year investigation revealing clear patterns of steering and unequal treatment of minority home shoppers on Long Island, N.Y.

 But the release of that troubling report has lit a fire at Coldwell Banker and throughout the industry—and the Black Lives Matter movement has reinforced the urgency to address issues of inequality.
 Gorman says he and other Coldwell Banker executives have continued conversations with NAREB leaders, as well as leaders and staff at the National Association of REALTORS®, which recently announced its own fair housing action plan and implicit bias training.
 The plan shifts NAR’s focus from awareness to accountability, culture change, and training.

 “It is my hope that we treat this not as a moment to merely talk more about diversity and inclusion, but is the beginnings of a movement in which Coldwell Banker and the industry will make real strides,” Gorman says.
 “We are approaching the starting line, not the finish line.”

 While Coldwell Banker’s Inclusive Ownership Program is focused on fostering entrepreneurship, it has equal access to housing at its core.

 “I feel very strongly that one of the biggest things we can do to deliver on the promise of fair housing is to have professionals—trusted advisers—working within those communities, helping people understand that homeownership is a possibility,” Gorman says.